 Any list that runs across such countries has to satisfy two criteria that are often at odds.
 One criterion, to validate the international comparisons, is to make sure that the goods being priced are the same in all countries.
 This calls for precise definition of goods in the list.
-If the definitions are too vague, for example "a shirt," or a "family car," we run the risk of pricing lower quality items in the poorer countries, and underestimating the relative costs of identical bundles of goods.
+If the definitions are too vague, for example a "shirt," or a "family car," we run the risk of pricing lower quality items in the poorer countries, so that we are not comparing like with like, and underestimating (overestimating) price levels in poorer (richer) places.